Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 ```

 - `cert_path` and `key_path` are the paths to the client certificate and key used to authenticate with Dirk.
-`wallets` is a list of wallets from which the Signer Service will load all accounts as consensus keys.
+- `wallets` is a list of wallets from which the Signer service will load all accounts as consensus keys.
 Generated proxy keys will have format `<WALLET_NAME>/<ACCOUNT>/<MODULE_ID>/<UUID>`, so accounts found with that pattern will be ignored.
 - `secrets_path` is the path to the folder containing the passwords of the generated proxy accounts, which will be stored in `<secrets_path>/<WALLET_NAME>/<ACCOUNT>/<MODULE_ID>/<UUID>.pass`.

 Additionally, you can set a proxy store so that the delegation signatures for generated proxy keys are stored locally.
 As these signatures are not sensitive, the only supported store type is `File`: